Mozambique

 Overview

-Last reviewed - 17 July 2025
+Last reviewed - 04 March 2026

-Mozambique, a country in Southeast Africa with a coast on the Indian Ocean, is bordered by Tanzania to the north, Malawi and Zambia to the northwest, Zimbabwe to the west, and Swaziland and South Africa to the southwest, with a long coastline along the Indian Ocean.
+Mozambique, a country in Southeast Africa with a coast on the Indian Ocean, is bordered by Tanzania to the north, Malawi and Zambia to the northwest, Zimbabwe to the west, and Eswatini and South Africa to the southwest, with a long coastline along the Indian Ocean.
 Formerly a Portuguese colony until gaining independence in 1975, Mozambique is administratively divided into ten provinces and the capital city of Maputo, which holds provincial status.
 The official language is Portuguese, and the local currency is the Mozambican Metical (MZN).

 PwC has an extensive network of offices in most countries on the African continent.
-PwC Mozambique offers a range of tax, legal, audit, advisory, and consulting services.
+PwC Mozambique offers a range of tax, regulatory, audit, advisory, and consulting services.
 Our professionals support clients with local knowledge and skills and with access to a broad range of other professionals across the PwC global network of firms.

 Quick rates and dates